 From Darwin, where we stayed for 6 weeks, to Yeppoon.
 2976 km.
 Long stretches of nothing.
 Hot.
 Beautiful.
 We loved it.

 The endless road took us along dusty, red landscapes, plains of nothing, except for termite hills, birds of prey and kangaroos (sadly many of them dead … ).
-Driving south from Darwin we left the16999260402_1030a27a7d_z Stuart Highway at Tree Ways Roadhouse to take the Barkly Highway.
+Driving south from Darwin we left the Stuart Highway at Tree Ways Roadhouse to take the Barkly Highway.
 Just before the Queensland border, we had to stop in the middle of nowhere for hundreds of cows blocking the road.
 This is the land of the drovers!

 To be really part of it, you need a pair of boots and a cowboy head (by the way, don’t call them cowboys …).
 The first real town since Darwin is Mount Isa, the biggest town of Australia in surface.
 The chimneys of the mining industry define the landscape.
 Ore was discovered in 1923.
 Today copper, silver, zinc and lead are mined.
 Not the typical post card pictures, but the view has something about it.
 We wouldn’t stay here for longer than a few days though, wouldn’t call this a healthy environment … Once past Mount Isa, the road became less monotome, and we saw a few places of importance for the Australian history.